super-resolution/Locan/README.md

 Getting Started
 ----------------

-To install the package please read the [instructions](docs/source/installation.rst).
+To install the package please read the [instructions](locan.readthedocs.io/source/installation.html) or:

+    pip install locan

-For details on usage and development please read the [documentation](docs/index.rst).
+For details on usage and development please read the [documentation](https://locan.readthedocs.io).

-[Tutorials](docs/tutorials/tutorials.rst) are provided as Jupyter notebooks.
+[Tutorials](locan.readthedocs.io/tutorials/tutorials.html) are provided as Jupyter notebooks.

 You can use the package in a docker container as described in [docker/README.md](docker/README.md).